sparkle-project/sparkle-project.github.io/documentation/upgrading/index.md

 Sparkle 2 now requires macOS 10.11 (El Capitan) or later.

 Like Sparkle 1, Sparkle 2 supports Swift Package Manager, CocoaPods, and Carthage package managers.
-Steps for [integrating Carthage](/documentation) have recently changed though.
+Steps for [integrating with Carthage](/documentation) have been updated however.

 The `SUUpdater` class has been deprecated and split up in Sparkle 2, but it is still functional for transitional purposes.